epic-astronomy/LWA_EPIC/.swm/introduction.scbwnifl.sw.md

 **Code Walkthroughs**: Documents in the `code walkthroughs`folder provides implementation details on all the data flows that happen in the imager.
 Where necessary they also provide tips on extending the code.

 **Tutorials:** The `tutorials` folder provides tutorials on adding new features to the code, for instance, building new kernels.
-It also provides details on debugging the code and lists several _gotchas_ that we have learnt over the time.
+It also provides details on debugging the code and lists several _gotchas_ we learnt over the time.

 <br/>